Abir-Al-Mahamud/Alarm-App-Javascript-project/README.md

-*This clock app will entail a multitude of functionalities (alarm, worldwide times, stopwatch and more) as well as a cool time game*
+*This clock app will entail a multitude of functionalities (alarm, worldwide times, stopwatch and more) as well as a cool time visuals*

 **Background/Overview**
 *For years I struggled with deep sleep issues, i would constantly sleep right through my obnoxiously loud alarm that would wake up everyone but me.